mseidel819/recipe-app-api/README.md

 # recipe-app-api

 This is a personal project that I needed to make because of how frustrated I get with recipe blogs.
-Currently, it is set up to extract all of the recipe info from Sally's Baking Addiction, and throw it into an API that I can access through another react app.
+Currently, it is set up to extract all of the recipe info from Sally's Baking Addiction and Budjet Bytes, and throw it into an API that I can access through another react app.
 The next step is to create a frontend in order to display the data so I can access my favorite recipes without all of the fluff and ads that make recipe blogs suck.

-There are two setions of this project. both (will eventually) require user authentication:
+There are two setions of this project. both require user authentication by creating a user(email) and password in order to create a token that is used to access the API.

 ## app/blog_recipes

 - The /app/blog_recipes API is a recipe storage system that scrapes recipes from my most used food blogs.
 - Allows the user to see all of the recipes collected from specific food blogs.
 Users are only allowed to GET recipes from this API.
+- /api/blog-recipes/authors/ does not require authentication and returns a list of all of the authors that have recipes in the database.
+- /api/blog-recipes/by-author/{author_id} does require authentication and returns a list of all of the recipes by a certain author in the database.
 - The recipes are scraped from the food blogs using the scrape.py file.
+- In order to scrape a new blog, add the blog name and all relevant data to the blog_data.json file and run the scrape.py file.
-- Built using Django REST Framework and the project is built using Docker.
+- Built using Django REST Framework, Docker, AWS, Beautiful Soup, and PostgreSQL.

 ## app/recipe